 “SI MANGIA BENE”

-Our classic tour includes a brief history of the neighborhood, a description of the evolution of Italian American food, and historical insights into the North End community and Italian food culture.
-A total of 6 stores are visited including a pastry shop, coffee/spice store, greengrocer, salumeria (deli), and liquor store.
+Our classic tour includes a brief history of the neighborhood, a description of the evolution of Italian-American food, and historical insights into the North End community and Italian food culture.
+A total of 6 stores are visited, including a pastry shop, old-world spice store, greengrocer, salumeria (deli), and liquor store.
 Insights to restaurants are also shared.

 This modified tour is great for large groups that have a busy schedule but want to experience the neighborhood and learn about the most important of the Italian ingredients.
 You will visit 5 stores as your guide weaves in a taste of Italian food culture and neighborhood history.

 For groups having dinner in the North End, this tour visits two shops, depending upon the groups interest.
 Choose between a pastry shop, a salumeria and a wine and spirits shop.